 Human sexuality is an integral part of the human experience—we are all sexual beings.

-We work with people who want to experience and express God’s design for sexuality.
+We work with people who want to experience and express their sexualty according to God’s design.

 You can heal and recover from sexual abuse!